cmark0v/linux_hax/linuxhax.rst

 high tier suckless
 ==================
 - ``tmux`` - terminal multiplexer, lets you squeeze multiple terminals into one screen. like a super old school window manager=
-- ``pass`` - password manager that uses gnupg. integrates with git, can be used to run google auth type 2fa, responds to tab to complete well
+- ``pass`` - password manager that uses gnupg. integrates with git, can be used to run google auth type 2fa, responds to tab to complete well. extensible with plugins. basic commands are ``pass insert``, ``pass show <name>``, ``pass edit <name>``. initialize with ``pass init`` after making a keyriung with gnupg
+- ``gnupg`` - gpg a goofy gnu implementation of pgp or something aka 'pretty good privacy' the first common userland well adopted implementation of modern cryptographic protection, mainly for emails and the like. has rsa and the like, MAC methods and all that.

 network & hax
 =============